A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Multinomial Probit Models

-Combining Propositions \ref{prop1}--\ref{prop3} it is clear that, despite characterizing different utility--based decision mechanisms, models \eqref{eq1}, \eqref{eq3} and \eqref{eq5} have the same form for the joint likelihood of the observed responses.
-The only difference among such likelihoods is their dimension and the definition of the known matrices $\bar{\bX}$ and $\bLambda$, which change depending on the type of model.
-These results are fundamental for the novel conjugacy results in Section \ref{sec.3}.
+Combining Propositions \ref{prop1}--\ref{prop3} it is clear that, despite characterizing different utility-based decision mechanisms, models \eqref{eq1}, \eqref{eq3} and \eqref{eq5} have a similar form for the joint likelihood.
+The only difference among such likelihoods is the dimension of the cumulative distribution functions and the definition of the known matrices $\bar{\bX}$ and $\bLambda$, which change depending on the type of model.
+These results are fundamental for the novel conjugacy results in Section~\ref{sec.3}.